Rehydrating Toro Creek with Sustainable Agriculture: Traceland Farm Demonstration Project

 Objective 6: Research and develop acorn food production as a high-value, gluten-free, delicious flour and foodstuff.

-• Initial contacts have been made with a Portuguese oak dehesa agroecological farm called Freixo do Meio commercializing acorn foods as well as other woodland products.
-A realistic first commercial harvest was determined to be within 15-25 years of initial planting.
-A literary review has been conducted to conceptualize value-added acorn products and harvesting methods to improve efficiency of production.
-Acorn recipes have been developed from local species to target flavor profiles and culinary opportunities.
+• In December 2022, we visited the Portuguese oak dehesa agroecological farm Freixo do Meio that specializes in commercializing acorn foods as well as other woodland products.
+A realistic first commercial harvest was determined to be within 10-15 years of initial planting based on high yielding sweet acorn oak cultivars.
+A literature review has been conducted to conceptualize value-added acorn products and harvesting methods to improve efficiency of production.
+Acorn recipes have been developed from local species to target flavor profiles and culinary opportunities and the first steps in developing local elite oak cultivars have been taken.

 •